bradysimon/snowscape/README.md

 ## Running the examples

 You can do `cargo run -p {package_name}` to run any of the included examples.
+You can also do `cargo run --features internal` to see Snowscape's previews.

 ## Roadmap